Nathanael Greene – Revolutionary War Hero

 As a result, he was no longer allowed to be a member.
 Because he had a limp, the militia group didn’t want him to be an officer.
 So, he began his military career as a private.

 When the American Revolution began, Rhode Island created an army for its defense.
 Nathanael Greene was appointed Brigadier General to command this army.
-Greene fought in the Battles of Fort Washington, Trenton, Brandywine, Germantown, and many others, gaining the trust of General George Washington.
+Greene fought in the Battles of Fort Washington, Trenton, Brandywine, Germantown, and many others, earning the trust of General George Washington.
 In March 1778, he was appointed Quartermaster General of the Continental Army because he was good at gathering and conserving military supplies.
-As quartermaster, his responsibilities included getting supplies to the far-flung army and organizing the army’s camps.
+As quartermaster, his responsibilities included supplying the far-flung army and organizing its camps.
 When he accepted the position, he reserved the right to continue as a commanding general in the field.

 Nathanael_Greene by Charles Willson Peale